ProtoSchool/organizing/.github/ISSUE_TEMPLATE/new-chapter-request.md

 _All chapter organizers must review and agree to abide by the overarching [ProtoSchool Code of Conduct](https://github.com/ProtoSchool/organizing/blob/master/CODE_OF_CONDUCT.md)._

 **How should Code of Conduct violations within your chapter be reported?**
 _Although ProtoSchool has an overarching [Code of Conduct](https://github.com/ProtoSchool/organizing/blob/master/CODE_OF_CONDUCT.md) for the community as a whole, it will be your responsibility as a chapter organizer to ensure an inclusive and welcoming community by enforcing a Code of Conduct specific to your own chapter's repo, website (if applicable), and live events.
-Please provide an email address and any additional contact information that your members may use to report any violations of your chapter's Code of Conduct.
+Please provide your name(s), email address(es) and any additional contact information that your members may use to report any violations of your chapter's Code of Conduct.
 All contact information provided should belong to a specific individual, not a corporation._